 Individuals who believe they have been harmed or believe they have suffered a loss as a result of negligent actions by a state employee or agency can submit a tort claim.
 More information and the tort claim form are available here.
 If you have questions about the form, please contact the Office of Risk Management at 360-407-9199.

-If you feel that your building or property has been damaged by the SR 99 Tunnel Project, please email us at email@example.com or call our 24-hour hotline at 1-888-AWV-LINE (298-5463).
+If you feel that your building or property has been damaged by work related to the Alaskan Way Viaduct demolition, Battery Street Tunnel decommissioning, or North Surface Street connections project, please email us at email@example.com or call our 24-hour hotline at 1-888-AWV-LINE (298-5463).
 If immediate attention is required to prevent property damage or to reduce a safety risk (such as a broken water line or structural damage), you should take actions to address the problem.
 Document the damage with photos and/or video and keep copies of all repair receipts.

 The Washington State Department of Transportation is a public agency and is subject to the State of Washington’s Public Records Act (RCW 42.56).
 Therefore, public comments and questions may be made available to anyone requesting them for non-commercial purposes.